Reducing Youth Alcohol Harm

 In present situation, youth are getting edict to alcohol very easily. the only action should be taken is to ban the alcoholic shops , punish people who ever sell the drinks, and also punish the youth.

-jalewagger over 10 years ago
+jalewagger about 11 years ago

 As a public health epidemiologist who also works on this issue in another part of Sydney it can be very helpful to work with the local Public Health/Health Promotion Service.
 I often review liquor license applications and I have developed a set of criteria which I apply objectively to all applications and subsequently submit my recommendation to council and government.
 Council does actually have the authority to recommend the rejection of an application and if the reasons given are valid the government usually complies

-Astroboy about 11 years ago
+Astroboy over 11 years ago

 The midnight basketball idea is great.
 It has worked well in Redfern, Waterloo and Campbelltown and similar program in the US and in the UK (focussing on Soccer) have been successful.
 However, not all young people like Basketball, and not all young people are sports oriented.
 I think a similar program but focussing on creativity shuold be developed and implemented in conunction with the Midnight Basketball program.
 When I worked with Campbelltown Arts center they were developing a program for high-risk youth where they would attend workshops on making a documentary run by NIDA and in groups make a documentary.
 Other programs could focus on music or dance.
 Young people need to feel a part of a broader community, and need to have meaningful contact with adults who are not part of their immediate family.
 Exposing young people to creative or athletic professionals will work very well

-Astroboy about 11 years ago
+Astroboy over 11 years ago

 Thanks Len, for your kind remarks about the Throne Magazine.
 It resulted from the Young Women & Alcohol Project which was a program for young women by young women from the Blue Mtns.
 If interested; you can read the Project Report on www.substance.org.au